JimmyLemieux/AnimeWatcher/plan.md

         I need to set up the *SSH* for my bitbucket to make it easier to push things to my repo

     > Another update, I was able to put all of the shows on the main page into a big object.
 The next step is to get the individual episodes from each show title

     Before I continue I need to make sure that I can actually find and somehow get the source URL for a video

+## Quick Road Block

+    > So I ran into a weird problem when scraping the individual episodes for a show.
+It appears that when I try to scrape the page, there is JS that is still to be executed, therefore I cannot find the specific elements that I need.
+    There is a tool called Selenium that has controls for me to either wait or force execute these JS triggers.

+    **I am going to leave this for now and continue with just scrapping.
+I still need to follow each show link to get the individual episodes!**